1983 Indiana remains ID’d as Chicago victim of serial killer

 CHICAGO (AP) — Human remains found at a northwestern Indiana farm have been identified as a male Chicago victim of the late serial killer Larry Eyler, authorities announced Sunday.

-The Newton County Coroner’s Office in Indiana identified the victim as John Ingram Brandenburg, Jr. of Chicago.
+The Newton County Coroner’s Office in Indiana identified the victim as John Ingram Brandenburg Jr. of Chicago.
 No age was given.
 He was among four “young men” found on an abandoned farm in rural Lake Village on October 18, 1983, according to the office.

 Two others, Michael Bauer and John Bartlett, have already been identified, leaving one victim nameless, according to authorities.